 - Very severe bacterial infections

-- Certain drugs or medications (see list below
+- Certain drugs or medicines (see list below)

 - Cigarette smoking